 When the weather gets cold, you will want to reconsider your diet.
 Your body needs and wants to store high fat and protein-rich foods.
 Extra calories are required to compensate the body’s work to stay warm in cold weather.
 Carbohydrates are the quickest fuel food source to convert to energy and you’ll burn them quickly when exercising and in cold weather.
 Fat and protein stay with you longer and act as a slow burning fuel.
 Think of eating in the winter like starting a campfire.
 You’ll need kindling (carbohydrates) to get the fire started, but also require slow burning logs (fat and protein) to sustain a hot burning fire.

-Taste this: NuttZo organic nut butters come in single-serving fuel packs that are great for snacking on the go or traditional jars ideal for feeding the entire group at the campground.
+Try NuttZo organic nut butters, which come in single-serving fuel packs that are great for snacking on the go or traditional jars ideal for feeding the entire group at the campground.
 The nut butters come in tasty flavors like chocolate peanut and power fuel seven nut seed blend (without peanuts).

-And this: With the lowest mercury limit of any canned tuna, Safe Catch is the ideal quick protein for camping and eating mid-adventure.
-The wilderness lovers will appreciate that it’s sustainably caught and artisan cooked without preservatives or additives.
+Also, with the lowest mercury limit of any canned tuna, Safe Catch is the ideal quick protein for camping and eating mid-adventure.
+The wilderness lovers will appreciate that it is sustainably caught and artisan cooked without preservatives or additives.
 Pure tuna served in the great outdoors.
 Try a scoop of Safe Catch tuna on a cracker with sliced shallots and a squeeze of lime, or roll up in a tortilla and top with your favorite fresh ingredients.